n5q/quacker/README.md

 ---

 ### **Collaboration Statement**
 We collaborated exclusively within our group.
-No external collaboration was involved beyond what is allowed by the course policy.
+No external collaboration was involved.

 ---